Stoic Logic: The Dialectic from Zeno to Chrysippus

-From: Ian Mueller, An Introduction to Stoic Logic.
-In The Stoics.
-Edited by John M. Rist, Berkeley: University of California Press
+From: Ian Mueller, "An Introduction to Stoic Logic", in: John M. Rist (ed.), The Stoics, Berkeley: University of California Press

 "Zeno, the founder of the Stoic school of philosophy, is said to have been influenced primarily by two of the Socratic schools, the Cynics

 and the Megarians. (*) From the Cynics, according to the usual account, he took his moral teaching; from the Megarians, his logic.
 In view of our present

 The Megarian school was founded by Euclid, a follower of Socrates and a somewhat older contemporary of Plato.
 (See fig. 1.)